ipozdeev/it-skills-for-research/command-line.md

 > [What's the difference between one dash and two dashes?](https://superuser.com/q/372203/1731633)

 One super popular flag is `--help`: running a command with it would give you, well, some help on the command.
+More on the command line command syntax [here](https://swcarpentry.github.io/shell-novice/02-filedir.html#general-syntax-of-a-shell-command).

 ## paths